Where and When did "Pole" Begin?

 Pole dancing itself has been said to originate from the travelling fairs during the American depression in the 1920’s, where a group of dancers were entertain crowds in tents using a lot hip movements and suggestive dancing.
 They became known as the ‘Hoochi Coochi’ dancers and would dance with the pole holding the tent in place.

 One of the earliest recorded pole dancers was in Oregon, US in 1968, and following this, the pole dance craze is believed to have kicked off in Canada in the 1980’s.
-A woman named Fawnia Mondey initiated the first ever class in teaching pole to non-performers in 1994, and has gone on to create the world’s first pole dancing school and produced various instructional videos.
+A woman named Fawnia Mondey initiated the first ever class in teaching pole to non-performers in 1994, and then created the world’s first pole dancing school and produced various instructional videos